 a revival of the annual summer cultural gatherings

-The Palmer Lake Historical Society with Colorado Humanities and the Friends of the Piles Peak Library District
+The Palmer Lake Historical Society and the Friends of the Pikes Peak Library District

 Rocky Mountain Chautauqua Assembly